 Secondary School Achievers Receive Council Awards

-Four secondary school students have been given a helping hand by the Hurunui District Council to pursue further study.
-Anna Bennetto from Amberley, Emma and Julia Maxwell from Cheviot, and Skyla Squires from Waipara were today presented with awards from the $10,000 2017 Secondary School Achievers fund.
+Seven secondary school students have been given a helping hand by the Hurunui District Council to pursue further study.

-The fund was set up to assist students financially each year to further their study at either secondary or tertiary level in the following year.
-The awards acknowledge students hard work and achievements, along with their contribution to their community.
-The student’s applications were selected by an independent assessment panel, and their decisions recommended to the council by the Public Services Committee.
+The fund was set up in 2000 to financially assist students with further study at either secondary or tertiary level in the following year.
+The council provides an annual grant of $10.000 and this year, for the first time, Buddle Findlay (HDC Legal Advisors) have provided an additional $1500 sponsorship.
+The awards acknowledge students’ hard work and achievements, along with their contribution to their community.
+The successful applications were selected by an independent assessment panel, and its decisions then recommended to the council by the Public Services Committee.

 "Being able to recognise our outstanding students with these awards on behalf of our Hurunui community is a real privilege.
 It is a delight to see our council contributing to the future of our district by supporting these young achievers on their way to further education."

 This year’s awards will be used towards funding the recipients’ studies in fashion, nursing, accounting, electrical engineering, tourism management, applied science, agriculture and outdoor recreation.
 Recipients will apply the funds towards boarding or tuition fees, travel expenses, purchases of text books and electronic equipment.